-Coffee also acts as an appetite suppressant, so enjoy one to two cups of coffee (preferably black) per day :)
+Coffee also acts as an appetite suppressant, so enjoy one to two cups of coffee per day if you enjoy it.

 3. Totally cut out refined carbohydrates and foods with added sugars.

-If you love your carbohydrates choose complex carbohydrates with a low GI like quinoa, oats and whole grains as these will not spike your blood sugar levels so quickly, they break down into sugar far slower than refined types.
+If you love your carbs, choose complex carbohydrates with a low GI like quinoa, oats and whole grains as these will not spike your blood sugar levels so quickly, they break down into glucose far slower than refined types.

 Apple cider, white or red, all of these vinegar's have beneficial effects on reducing hunger levels.
 This is because they act to stabilise blood sugars after your meal.
 As I said above, any rapid spike in blood sugar results in a subsequent drop... meaning HUNGER.
 Use vinegar in your salad dressings or add some apple cider vinegar to your morning smoothie.

 Cinnamon has also been found to do this too!
 So, whenever you have something sweet, like a smoothie, my one minute breakfast pudding or fruit, add cinnamon!

 Sleep restriction alters our hormones.
 It is associated with reductions in leptin (the appetite suppressant) and elevations in ghrelin (the appetite stimulant) causing increased hunger and appetite.

 Research also shows that individuals who sleep less than seven hours per night rate their fullness levels after breakfast as 26% lower.

 Getting enough quality sleep can help reduce hunger and protect against weight gain.
 Several studies also link short sleep (less than 6 hours per night) with up to a 55% higher risk of obesity!!